 In a similar report from the International Journal of Workplace Health Management, people who bring their pets to work have increased morale and cooperate with fellow employees more efficiently.
 Even simply having a pet in an office or other working environment has shown to reduce perceived levels of stress for workers.

 According to Dr. Alan Beck, a director at the Center for Human-Animal Bond at Purdue University, having a pet offers many rewards for adults including a better overall mood, reduced stress levels and an increased amount of social connections.
 He also points to research that has found children relate better to those afflicted with autism when there is an animal present in the classroom.
 Beck stated, “Animals change the classroom environment and help to integrate those who are a little less typical.”

 Researchers suspect that infant children who are exposed to animals at these younger ages are building up a tolerance towards pet-allergens like dander and bacteria.
 Their studies have shown that infants born in environments with dogs and/or cats are half as likely to develop allergies later in life.
 Apparently being exposed to animals after the first year of life seems to make no difference.

 For feline lovers, investigators have found that the effects from purring can result in better bone and muscle health.
 A cat’s purr maintains a consistent pattern while they are inhaling and exhaling producing a sound frequency of between 25 and 150 hertz.
 Sound frequencies in this range can improve bone density and promote healing.
 They are also helpful with muscle, tendon and ligament injuries along with muscle strengthening.

 Having your four-legged friend with you at school, home or work will give you a richer, happier and longer life according to these sources.
-But for animal lovers, we’re already aware of the many joys that come from the unconditional love from our pets.
+But for animal lovers, we’re already aware of the many joys that come with the unconditional love of our pets.

 Thank you to Amber Kingsley for this guest post!